ReactiveX/RxSwift/README.md

 Why wasn't standard function application operator used?

-I've first tried to find similar operator in swift core libraries, but couldn't find it.
+I've first tried to find a similar operator in swift core libraries, but couldn't find it.
 That meant that I'll need to define something myself or find some third party library that contains reference function application operator definition and use it.
 Otherwise all of the example code would be unreadable.

 Why wasn't some standard library used for that operator?